RedhawkSDR/assets/sdr/components/FileWriter/README.md

 The `advanced_properties` struct property and the `recording_timer` struct sequence property are available to support more complicated use cases.
-Each of the features available are documented in the description of each property when viewing the Properties Descriptor XML file (i.e. FileWriter.prf.xml).
+Each of the features available are documented in the description of each property when viewing the Properties Descriptor XML file (FileWriter.prf.xml).